Cherry Brie Pillows is an easy appetizer to make that will impress your dinner guests. It is perfect to whip up for the holidays!

 I wanted to recreate what I could remember about this appetizer.
 I admit I hate working with phyllo.
 The frozen puff pastry was on sale, so I bought some.
 A friend had given me these sour cherries soaked in vodka.
 She makes homemade cherry vodka every year.
 She had these cherries left over from it.

-A light bulb went off in my head.
+A light bulb went off in my head for these cherry brie pillows.
 The thought was, “why not a cherry instead of mushrooms?”
 It is a great idea.
 However, my friend, I should mention, is from Poland.
 The vodka she uses is Polish.
 It is 180 proof.

 All I will say is, when they baked, not all the vodka burned off.
 I had drunken pillows basically.
 So had to redo this thought without the vodka-soaked cherries.
 I still liked the idea of using the cherries.
 It did taste decent, once got past the vodka in the bite.